SAP OData Private Preview

 ) define the relationships between entities within an object.
 These artifacts enable comprehensive and context-aware data extraction. - DeltaLinks track incremental changes since the last sync, optimizing resource usage and ensuring only updated records are captured in each sync cycle.

-Fivetran replicates the two entities into a single table in your destination, combining the artefact and delta entities to provide a comprehensive view of your SAP data.
-We also retrieve metadata fields to track the data extraction process (ODQ prefixed columns).
-These fields are essential for incremental data extraction, but are not added to the destination.
+Fivetran replicates the two entities into a single table in your destination, combining the artifact and delta entities to provide a comprehensive view of your SAP data.
+We also retrieve metadata fields to track the data extraction process (ODQ-prefixed columns).
+These fields are essential for incremental data extraction but are not added to the destination.

 SAP OData metadata mapping